cat banner used in flea page

 The cat flea's primary host is the domestic cat, but this is also the primary flea infesting dogs in most of the world.
 The cat flea can also maintain its life cycle on other carnivores and on the Virginia opossum.

-Humans can be bitten but cannot be infested, so a population of cat fleas cannot be sustained by humans usually.
-An experiment showed that a flea had to feed continually on human blood for 12 cosecutive hours to produce eggs that could hatch.
+Humans can be bitten but cannot be infested, so a population of cat fleas cannot be sustained by humans ... usually.
+An experiment showed that a flea had to feed continually on human blood for 12 consecutive hours to produce eggs that could hatch.
 Not likely but possible.

 photograph of a flea

-Adult fleas are wingless and have flattened sides.
+Adult fleas are wingless and have hard flattened sides.
 Colour ranges from reddish brown to black.
-Fleas have many backward pointing bristles which help as the fleas move in his hosts fur.
-Large back legs make the flea a great jumper.
+Fleas have many backward pointing bristles which help them move in the host's fur.
+Large back legs make the flea a great jumper and quick mover in fur.

 Life Cycle of the Flea

 Although the female flea lays her eggs on the host, the eggs dry and slip out of the fur and fall onto the cat's bed or resting area.
-The flea eggs hatch after an incubation period of up to 21 days.
-Flea larvae will not hatch on the cat
+The flea eggs hatch after an incubation period of 2 to 21 days.
+Flea larvae do not hatch on the cat.

 cat flea larva

-The flea larvae metamorphoses in 3 stages.
-They then spin a cocoon, that sticks to surrounding dirt and is camouflaged, and pupate.
-The young flea usually needs the warmth, availability of food, vibrations, carbon dioxide and humidity of a potential host to trigger emergence from the pupal stage.
+The flea larvae then spin a cocoon, that sticks to surrounding dirt and is camouflaged.
+The flea then pupates quietly in its cocoon.
+In order to hatch the young flea usually needs the warmth, availability of food, vibrations, carbon dioxide and humidity of a potential host to trigger emergence from the pupal stage.
 The cat flea has been extensively studied.
 The pupal stage can be as short as 4 days.
 In unfavourable conditions, the flea can stay in its cocoon for several months.

 flea diagram

-The cat flea is not a fussy eater and will nibble on dogs racoons, weasels, dogs, skunks, rabbits, squirrels, foxes, calves, and of humans as well as many other animals.
+The cat flea is not a fussy eater and will bite dogs, skunks, rabbits, raccoons, squirrels, foxes, weasels, calves, and humans as well as many other animals.

-A female flea can produce about 20 eggs a day and lives 4-6 weeks.
+A female flea can produce about 40 eggs a day and lives up to a year.

 Where does a cat get fleas?